 This is the approach that will be refined and used to accelerate the progress evident in this report.
-In the next period that will include:
+Our Annual Report 2018 will outline this progress and achievements relating to:

-- Introducing a new and more flexible membership model - Launching an 'Infrastructure Transparency Index' and a new 'Open Data Standard for Infrastructure' - Bringing more high-income countries into the programme - A new programme of collaboration with international partners to strengthen the transparency and accountability of Public Private Partnership projects - More work with governments and investors to increase private and institutional investment and augment that available from governments and development banks.
+- Introducing a new and more flexible membership model. - Launching an 'Infrastructure Transparency Index' and a new 'Open Data Standard for Infrastructure'. - Bringing more high-income countries into the programme. - A new programme of collaboration with international partners to strengthen the transparency and accountability of Public Private Partnership projects. - More work with governments and investors to increase private and institutional investment and augment that available from governments and development banks.